UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/cases.md

 Data can be presented by specimen date (the date when the sample was taken from the person being tested) or by reporting date (the date the case was first included in the published totals).
 The availability of each of these time series varies by area.

+Data from the start of the epidemic include cases identified through pillar 1 testing (see below) for each nation.

-Data published from 2 July 2020 onwards for England, Northern Ireland and Scotland include cases identified through pillars 1 and 2 of the government's mass testing programme (see below).
+More recent data for England, Northern Ireland and Scotland include cases identified through pillar 2 as well.
+Scotland data include pillar 2 tests from 15 June onwards, Northern Ireland data from 26 June onwards and England data from 2 July onwards.
+This is why there are step increases in the time series for each nation.

-Data for Wales do not include cases diagnosed by tests conducted in non-NHS Wales laboratories.
+Data for Wales do not include cases diagnosed by pillar 2 tests conducted in non-NHS Wales laboratories.
 These cases are also excluded from the UK total.

+Scotland's data include a batch of cases for which specimen date was not available over a 10 day period between 15 and 25 April.
+These samples were assigned a specimen date in the midpoint within this range (20 April) causing the artificial spike in the chart.

-In combining the data for pillars 1 and 2 around 30,000 duplicates were found and removed from the data.
+In combining the data for pillars 1 and 2 on 2 July around 30,000 duplicates were found and removed from the data.
 These are people who have tested positive via a pillar 1 test and a pillar 2 test.
 This is why the number of cases reported reduced from 1 July to 2 July.

 {inc:base/fourPillars.md|modals}